 - On the other hand, ECN permits States to prevent acquisition of multiple nationalities in case of voluntary change of nationality art.
 15 allows (no obligation) a State to provide that: - Voluntary acquisition of foreign nationality by a national is a ground of loss (art.
 7 ECN compare with Art.
-1 of 1963 Convention : loss of the former nationality was automatic "... shall lose their former nationality.") - Acquisition of its nationality is subject to the renunciation to previous nationality
+1 of 1963 Convention: loss of the former nationality was automatic "... shall lose their former nationality.") - Acquisition of its nationality is subject to the renunciation to previous nationality Nationality Law 2013-14 29

-- How do States consider cases of multiple nationalities? - Evolution of attitude of some selected States as example various attitudes possible - Reminder : State may have unitary (one position : rejection or tolerance) or fragmented position (in some contexts tolerance, in other rejection) on dual citizenship
+- How do States consider cases of multiple nationalities? - Evolution of attitude of some selected States as example - various attitudes possible - Reminder: State may have unitary (one position: rejection or tolerance) or fragmented position (in some contexts tolerance, in other rejection) on dual citizenship

-- Belgium:
+• Belgium:

-- General attitude of indifference/neutrality towards dual nationalities (for Belgian citizens obtaining a foreign nationality and foreigners obtaining Belgian nationality)

-- One caveat : expatriated Belgian citizens

-risk of loss of Belgian nationality over

-the long run
+- General attitude of indifference/neutrality towards dual nationalities (for Belgian citizens obtaining a foreign nationality and foreigners obtaining Belgian nationality) - One caveat : expatriated Belgian citizens risk of loss of Belgian nationality over the long run

-1°) Large possibility for foreigners to acquire Belgian nationality (through ius soli, declaration and naturalization - see above; change in 2013 with the introduction of integration requirement but Belgian law remains generous)
+1°) Fairly large possibility for foreigners to acquire Belgian nationality (simple and double ius soli, acquisition through declaration if residence and integration requirement - overall, Belgian law remains generous)